Feeding Basics

 Commercial Feed

-Commercial feed is a perfectly computed mix of grains, chemicals, minerals, and vitamins.
-There are various mixes such as layer feed, chick starter, grower feed, and broiler finisher.
-The variety you can choose from depends on where you live and how much agriculture there is in your area.
-In some areas, you can even find specialized waterfowl feed.
-Ducks need more niacin in their diet than chickens, so if chicken feed is a major part of their diet, you will have to add extra niacin.
-If it’s not a major part, they may get enough niacin from foraging or whatever else they’re eating.
+Commercial feed is a perfectly computed mix of grains, meat products, chemicals, minerals, and vitamins.
+There are various mixes such as layer feed, chick starter, and grower feed.
+In some areas, you can even find specialized waterfowl feed or “all-flock” feed meant for a mixed flock of various species and ages.
+Ducks need more niacin in their diet than chickens, so if you feed your ducks chicken feed, you may have to add extra niacin.

 Grains

-Grains alone don’t have all the nutrition ducks need, especially protein.
-Laying ducks need a diet with approximately 17% protein, and most grains have far less than this.
+Grains alone don’t have all the nutrition ducks need.
 However, they can still be a good addition to your ducks’ diet in limited amounts.
 Grain choices include corn, wheat, oats, sorghum, barley, spelt, rye, triticale, buckwheat, amaranth, and more.

 Vegetables and Fruits

 If you have a garden, this can be an excellent supplement to your ducks’ diet.
 Do you have some wilted cabbage or lettuce?
-Overripe tomatoes and bananas?
+Overripe tomatoes or bananas?
 Cucumber peels?
 Watermelon rinds?
-Give it to your ducks!
+Give them to your ducks!
 (Just don’t feed them anything moldy or rotten.)
-You can even give them access to your whole compost pile.
-They will look through for yummy bits and pieces every day.
+You can even give them access to your compost pile.
 Also, some leftovers are okay to feed your flock, such as salad or rice and veggies.

 Meat